Counterfactual quantum measurements: Introduction

-In this Letter, we are not concerned with concepts like `counterfactual definiteness', which make sense only in the context of deterministic hidden variables~\cite{RevModPhys.38.447,PhysRev.108.1070}.
-Rather, we aim to understand counterfactuals within the framework of orthodox quantum theory (OQT), without hidden variables.
-That is, we must grapple with the indeterminacy, and violation of classical causality~\cite{PhysicsPhysiqueFizika.1.195,Wood_2015,wiseman2016causarum,Kochen1990,Bell:609719}, in OQT.
+In this paper, we aim to put quantum counterfactuals on a firm footing.~We are not concerned with `counterfactual definiteness', which makes sense only in the context of deterministic hidden variables~\cite{RevModPhys.38.447,PhysRev.108.1070}.
+Rather, we tackle the problem within the framework of orthodox quantum theory (OQT), which means grappling with the indeterminacy, and violation of classical causality~\cite{PhysicsPhysiqueFizika.1.195,Wood_2015,wiseman2016causarum,Kochen1990,Bell:609719}, in OQT.
 This is challenging because the best-developed philosophical analyses of counterfactuals assume classical systems with deterministic causation.
-Nevertheless, building on these analyses, we propose a counterfactual quantum calculus that allows us to give non-trivial answers even to complicated questions like "Given that my photon-detector, observing an atom's fluorescence, clicked at a certain time, \blk what would I have seen had I been using a field-quadrature detector instead?"
+Nevertheless, building on these analyses, we propose a counterfactual quantum calculus that lets us answers even very complicated questions like "Given that my photon-detector, observing an atom's fluorescence, clicked at a certain time, what would I have seen had I been using a field-quadrature detector instead?"

-The structure of this Letter is as follows.
-We begin by briefly presenting the most useful classical framework for us, that of Lewis~\cite{lewis1979counterfactual}.
-Then we discuss how to extend it to the quantum domain, including evaluating counterfactual probabilities rather than counterfactual propositions.
-Next, we use the example of a Bell-CHSH scenario to introduce our key ideas for evaluating non-trivial counterfactual probabilities in OQT by keeping fixed certain elements across both the actual and the counterfactual worlds.
-We then formalize these ideas into a general methodology for counterfactual settings in OQT.
-We demonstrate its effectiveness by applying it in a highly non-trivial situation involving continuous monitoring of a resonantly driven atom by two observers.
+The structure of this paper is as follows.
+In \cref{sec2:CC} we begin by briefly presenting the most useful classical framework for our purposes, namely that of Lewis~\cite{lewis1979counterfactual}.
+This leads to a discussion of how to extend it to the quantum domain, including evaluating counterfactual probabilities rather than counterfactual propositions in \cref{sec3:Lewis}.
+In \cref{sec:Simple Eg.}, we use the example of a Bell-CHSH scenario to introduce our key ideas for evaluating non-trivial counterfactual probabilities in OQT by keeping fixed certain elements across both the actual and the counterfactual worlds.
+We then formalize these ideas in \cref{sec5:Calculus}, into a general methodology for counterfactual settings in OQT.
+Lastly, in \cref{sec6:}, we demonstrate its effectiveness by applying it in a highly non-trivial situation involving continuous monitoring of a resonantly driven atom by two observers.
 Our formalism bridges the gap between the power of quantum theory and the intuitive counterfactual reasoning used in scientific explanation and prediction.